elunico/blog/source/Why Meslo Why?.md

 I realize this is a small and insignificant example, but rest assured, Menlo was a very good font for this particular language.

 The next thing you have to know that until like 17 minutes ago, Xcode lacked the ability to change the line height of the font in the editor.
-This lead many people to be disatisfied with Menlo for its tight line spacing.
+This lead many people to be dissatisfied with Menlo for its tight line spacing.
 Luckily, along came [Meslo](https://github.com/andreberg/Meslo-Font) which is_essentially just Menlo_with 3 options for line height.
 This is accomplished by baking in space in the font rather than relying on the editor settings.

 ## Why Meslo Why?
 Finally